elleuchkh/ada_jekyll_page/index.md

 ### <span style="color:red"> Introduction to the Panama Papers </span>

-The Panama Papers involved hundred thousands of offshore accounts, millions of documents detailing top secret financial information were leaked in 2015 by an anonymous source.
+Panama Papers involved hundred thousands of offshore accounts, millions of documents detailing top secret financial information were leaked in 2015 by an anonymous source.
 It is estimated that tax havens cost poor countries at least $170 billion in lost tax revenues each year making poorest people lose out and the inequality gap grow.
 Holding money in an offshore company is generally not illegal but it can be used to launder money, dodge sanctions, avoid taxes.
 Many people listed in the panama papers claimed being innocent.

 <U><b> Some relevant numbers related to Panama papers </b></U>